Overview

 Use short, clear term names (e.g. Climate Action rather than Areas relating to Climate Change).

-Always test with a real user account to confirm the personalisation works as expected before launch.
+Always test with a real user account to confirm the personalisation works as expected.